-\paragraph{On the surprisingly high syntax accuracy of the small model} The smallest model variant, Transformer-Small, while generally performing badly, obtains a surprisingly high syntactical accuracy in Angha-Par, as shown in Table \ref{tab:results-tasks}.
-This result is even more surprising if we take into account that their outputs are abnormally long (see Table \ref{tab:lengths}.
-After an inspection of the results, we can affirm that the outputs do not correlate with the inputs (even function names are different).
-Instead, the model behaves as a sort of unconditional assembler language model.
+The smallest model variant, Transformer-Small obtains a surprisingly high syntactic accuracy in Angha-Par, as shown in Table \ref{tab:results-tasks}, given that that its outputs are abnormally long (see Table \ref{tab:lengths}.
+On inspection the outputs do not correlate with the inputs.
+Instead, the model behaves as a nunconditional assembler language model.
 Furthermore, we observe repeated outputs with different inputs.
-This phenomenon is reminiscent of the \textit{hallucinations} described in the literature of other Sequence-to-Sequence models \cite{raunak2021curious} and the \textit{mode collapse} of some generative models \cite{DBLP:journals/corr/abs-1807-04015}.
+This phenomenon is reminiscent of the \textit{hallucinations} described in other Sequence-to-Sequence models \citep{raunak2021curious} and the \textit{mode collapse} of some generative models \citep{DBLP:journals/corr/abs-1807-04015}.